Giving a contractor access to your information and assets comes with the same security risks as for permanent employees, and some extra risks.

 Renewing or extending contracts

-If you renew or extend a contract without re-screening the contractor, you can’t easily identify new risks arising from changes in the work environment or the contractor’s life.
+If you renew or extend a contract without re-checking or re-verifying the contractor, you can’t easily identify new risks arising from changes in the work environment or the contractor’s life.

 Moving contractors from one assignment to another